SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/on-premise/configure-audit-logs.md

   - s3
   - azure blob
   - NFS
+  - GCS
 ---

-Prophecy offers robust support for storing audit events (logs) on two of the industry's leading cloud object stores: AWS S3 and Azure Blob Storage or even local persistent volume (PV).
+Prophecy offers robust support for storing audit events (logs) on two of the industry's leading cloud object stores: AWS S3, Azure Blob Storage, GCP Cloud Storage or even local persistent volume (PV).
 Leveraging the capabilities of these object stores, Prophecy seamlessly synchronizes and persistently stores audit events.
 This not only ensures the secure retention of crucial data but also facilitates streamlined tracking and in-depth analysis of user interactions and activities for enhanced operational insights.

-:warning: Certain object store level configurations are shared with [backup restore configurations here](./configure-backup.md) as they both use a shared object store to store/backup their data.
+:warning: Certain [object store level configurations](./configure-object-store.md) are shared with [backup restore configurations](./configure-backup.md).
+Make sure to configure the [object store level configurations](./configure-object-store.md) before proceeding below.

 ## Usecase